Ticker

 4.Review Past Success

 In times of failure, it can be difficult to recall how far you have come.
-Take time to remember, when it comes to succeeding, how a situation was overcome, or you exceeded your own expectations.
+Take time to remember how you’ve overcome similar situations before., or you exceeded your own expectations.
 Try these things:

-• Create a belief journal along with a list of past wins
+• Build a belief journal and list your past success

-• Connect with those who care, support, or believe in you, when you hit a setback.
+• Connect with the people who care, who support you or who believe in you, when you are knocked down.

-• Look at previous feedback you have received in a good way
+• Look back at any helpful feedback you’ve received in the past.

 This will reaffirm a positive self-image and allow you to realize that you are capable of getting back to where you need to go.